retrotheft/jerrycanvas/README.md

 ## A Scene With a View

-Jerrycanvas only exports a single class: Scene.
+You can access all of Jerrycanvas' functionality with a single class: `Scene`.
 This is where you define the thing that you want to display.
 You must provide dimensions to instantiate it, and you can optionally provide a background image url.

 To render your scene, you can use Svelte's dot notation and get the `view` component from your scene instance.
 Note that this is an instance getter (hence the lowercase) since it needs information about your scene to function.